seatable/seatable-admin-docs/docs/installation/advanced/maintenance-mode.md

 ...
 ```

+!!! warning "Don't forget to add local IP-adresses"

+    If you're running a SeaTable Server setup with multiple nodes (like a separate python-pipeline, dtable-server or dtable-db), than don't forget to add all local ip adresses of your nodes to the list of allowed IPs.

 ## How does maintenance look like

 If you are accessing your system from an IP address that has been specified in your labels, you can continue using SeaTable as usual.